Unrolling Graph-based Douglas-Rachford Algorithm for Image Interpolation with Informed Initialization: Conclusion

+The tradeoffs between reconstructed image quality (in PSNR) and parameter count / FLOPs are shown in Fig.\;\ref{fig:psnr_vs_params_vs_plots}.
+Specifically, we see that in Fig.\;\ref{fig:psnr_vs_params_vs_plots}(left) that our model offers the lowest parameter count while achieving the higher image quality; in Fig.\;\ref{fig:psnr_vs_params_vs_plots}(right), we see that our model has $4.47G$ FLOPs to Restormer's $17.6G$ FLOPs---\textbf{roughly a $75\%$ reduction in inference complexity}.

+A key advantage of our approach is the guaranteed initialization derived from Theorem 1.
+As shown in Table\,\ref{tab:main_results}, we outperform uGTV (which relies on random initialization) despite using fewer parameters.
+This confirms that initializing the unrolled network with a known interpolator $\bTheta$ ensures optimization begins within a high-quality basin, avoiding poor local minima.
+Further, the performance gain of ``Ours (Bicubic+)'' over ``Ours (Bicubic)'' confirms the critical benefit of employing an adaptive initializer.

+To evaluate the contributions of each component in the proposed framework, we conducted an ablation study on 100 validation images from the DIV2K dataset, as detailed in Table\,\ref{tab:ablation}.
+Replacing the conventional Bicubic with the adaptive \texttt{Bicubic+} (Variant 1) yields a substantial +3.46 dB gain, validating the importance of a data-driven content-adaptive initializer.
+The subsequent inclusion of graph perturbations $\P$ (Variant 3) and $\P^{(2)}$ (Proposed) further boosts performance by +2.91 dB.
+These results confirm the importance of our novel dual-perturbation design that improves interpolation from initialized $\A$ and denoises subsequently.

+From Fig.\,\ref{fig:visual}, Bicubic exhibits noticeable blurring.
+While uGTV improves structure, it misses fine textures.
+Notably, our method achieves visual quality comparable to the large-size Restormer and superior to the lightweight uGTV, effectively recovering high-frequency details with significantly fewer parameters.

-Leveraging a recent interpolator theorem \cite{Viswarupan2024} that maps a linear interpolator $\bTheta$ to a directed graph filter that is a solution to a MAP problem using the graph shift variation (GSV) \cite{romano17} as signal prior, we build a lightweight and interpretable neural net by unrolling an iterative algorithm solving the MAP problem.
-The key novelty is that we can initialize the network as $\bTheta$, thus guaranteeing a baseline performance level, before introducing two perturbation matrices corresponding to directed and undirected graphs for further gain, implemented efficiently via Douglas-Rachford iterations \cite{Giselsson2017}.
-Experiments demonstrate SOTA image interpolation results with a drastic reduction in network parameters.
+Leveraging a recent theorem \cite{Viswarupan2024q} that maps a pseudo-linear interpolator $\bTheta$ to a directed graph solution filter corresponding to a MAP problem using the graph shift variation (GSV) \cite{romano17} as prior, we build a lightweight neural net by unrolling an iterative Douglas-Rachford algorithm \cite{Giselsson2017} solving the MAP problem.
+The key novelty is that we can initialize the network as $\bTheta$, thus guaranteeing a baseline performance level, before data-tuning two perturbation matrices corresponding to directed and undirected graphs for further gain.
+Experiments show SOTA interpolation results while reducing parameters drastically.

-\section{Proof of (21)}
+\subsection{Proof of \eqref{eq:prox1}}

 The proximal mapping for $h(\x(k))$ is

 Taking the derivative w.r.t. $\x$ and set it to zero, we get

 Assuming $\x(k) \rightarrow \x^*$, we approximate $\x(k) - \x^*$ as $\x(k-1) - \x(k)$: